Strange Horticulture: Development

-Strange Horticulture was developed by developer Rob Donkin and artist John Donkin, two brothers based in the United Kingdom who had previously developed flash games from 2009 and founded Bad Viking in 2011 to develop larger projects.
-Development of Strange Horticulture was inspired by the idea of pairing "witchcraft meets gardening", with the brothers expanded on through influences including the Terry Breverton botany book Complete Herbal to develop ideas for the design of plants in the game.
+Strange Horticulture was developed by developer Rob Donkin and artist John Donkin, brothers based in the United Kingdom who had previously developed flash games from 2009 and founded Bad Viking in 2011 to develop larger projects.
+Development of Strange Horticulture was inspired by the idea of pairing "witchcraft meets gardening", which the brothers expanded upon, through influences including the Terry Breverton botany book Complete Herbal, to develop ideas for the design of plants in the game.
 The brothers approached the design of the game by having "plants be the way (the player) interacts with the game world", with "plants that we designed gameplay elements around and gameplay elements that prompted the question: How can we use a plant here?"

-The design of the game world was inspired by the brother's experiences visiting fells in the Lake District in the United Kingdom, which they used to build the setting of Undermere and the surrounding area.
+The design of the game world was inspired by the brothers' experiences visiting fells in the Lake District in the United Kingdom, which they used to build the setting of Undermere and the surrounding area.
 The brothers were encouraged to develop an ingame map of the world based upon their experiences with board games, including the 1981 gamebook Sherlock Holmes: Consulting Detective and Gloomhaven, stating the inspiration "came from legacy games...where you open the box and there's lots of little boxes inside (that) you're not allowed to open, so you're like: What do they do?
 What does this envelope do?"

-The game was released in 2022 for Windows on January 21, for Nintendo Switch on 28 July, and for macOS on 22 November.
+The game was released in 2022 for Windows on 21 January, for Nintendo Switch on 28 July, and for macOS on 22 November.